-We have audited the accompanying balance sheets of Marijuana Company of America, Inc. and its subsidiaries ("the Company") as of December 31, 2018 and 2017 and the related statements of operations, stockholders' deficit, and cash flows for the years ended December 31, 2018 and 2017.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2018 and 2017, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Marijuana Company of America, Inc. and its subsidiaries ("the Company") as of December 31, 2018 and 2017 and the related statements of operations, stockholders' deficit, and cash flows for the years ended December 31, 2018 and 2017, and the related notes (collectively referred to as the consolidated financial statements) ...
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2018 and 2017, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.